MohamedSamirHassanPhD/MohamedSamirHassanPhD/README.md

 - Web/Mobile development
 - Automation and Data Engineering

-Currently serving as **Application Analyst & AI Lead at StaffDocs (USA)**, where I design AI pipelines, automation systems, healthcare analysis engines, and cloud architectures using **Python, Azure Functions, Azure ML, and LLM Agents**.
+I worked as **Application Analyst & AI Lead at StaffDocs (USA)**, where I design AI pipelines, automation systems, healthcare analysis engines, and cloud architectures using **Python, Azure Functions, Azure ML, and LLM Agents**.

 Pursuing a **PhD at Helwan University** focusing on **MSHR++**, a novel architecture combining **Small Language Models (SLMs)** with **Task-Ready Networks (TRNs)** for low-resource multi-agent environments.